DangerousDB/libmdport_DB/README.md

-libmd
+# libmd on z/OS

-This library provides message digest functions found on BSD systems either
+libmd is a library that provides message digest functions from  BSD systems.
+This makes it easier to port projects with stron BSD origins, removing the need to reuse code over and over on each project.